abdellahelaajjouri/abdellahelaajjouri/README.md

 <br/>

-<h2><code>Hello, I am a young, talented, and creative Moroccan Front end developer.
+<h2><code>Hello, I am a young, talented, and creative Moroccan Full-stack developer.
 More than 40 projects are the number of projects I have joined and accomplished.
 </code></h2>